charmed-kubernetes/bundle/fragments/k8s/core/README.md

 - Kubernetes (automated deployment, operations, and scaling)
      - Kubernetes cluster with one control-plane node and one worker node.
      - TLS used for communication between nodes for security.
-     - A CNI plugin (Flannel)
+     - CNI plugin (Calico)
      - Optional Ingress Controller (on worker)
-     - Optional Dashboard addon (on control-plane) including Heapster for cluster monitoring
+     - Optional Metrics and Dashboard addons (on control-plane)
 - EasyRSA
      - Performs the role of a certificate authority serving self-signed certificates to the requesting units of the cluster.